DLibatique/LATN102-S20/notes/module-2.md

 For instance, in the case of the verb, *videō*, it second principal part is *vidēre* and taking off the *-re* gives us a present stem of *vidē-*.

-For verbs that belong to the first and second declension, we do not need to modify the present stem and can simply add *-ba* to it
+For verbs that belong to the first and second conjugation, we do not need to modify the present stem and can simply add *-ba* to the stem to make the imperfect stem.
+In the case of *videō*:

+*vidēre* -> *vidē-* (present stem) -> *vidē-ba-* (imperfect stem)

+For verbs that belong to the third and fourth we have to make some changes to the present stem before adding *-ba*:
+- In the third conjugation, the *e* of the present stem becomes *ē*.
+- In the fourth conjugation, the *i* of the present stem becomes

 ### Practice Opportunity